mazwat/mazwat.github.io/oop-lm.md

 Object-oriented programming (OOP) is a computer programming model that organizes software design around **data, or objects**, rather than **functions and logic**.

-OOP has a number of key concepts that we need to understand in order to make effective use of it.
-In this lecture we will look at Objects, Classes, Inheritance, Polymorphim, Abstraction and Encapsulation.

  **Object Orientated Programming (OOP)** is the  dominant paradigm in computing and development.
 Most modern Programming Languages are OOP

 -   **C++** - Mixed Paradigm, but supports OOP